-- Please care for your floor, this kind of product is not wear resistant, sharp or pointed objects can damage it. - Don't walk on your floor with stiletto-style heels, spiked shoes, or cleats as they may cause indentations in your floor. - Keep pet's nails trimmed to minimize finish scratches. - Rearrange area rugs and furniture periodically so the floor ages evenly.
-UV sunlight will soften the tone of different species of hardwood to varving degrees. - Protect your floor from direct sunlight.
+- While your floor is very wear resistant, sharp or pointed objects can damage it. - Check with a Store Associate to see if this is a UV-oiled product.
+UV-oiled products are covered under these finish warranties when cleaned and maintained per the guidelines set forth for UV-oiled floors.
+This maintenance may require re-application of oil by a flooring professional during the period of this warranty, and the need for such re-application does not constitute a product failure.
+The frequency of the maintenance required to maintain a wood floor finished with UV-oil may vary significantly from one setting to the next depending on foot traffic.
+Floors finished with UV-oil used in a commercial setting may require frequent re-oiling.
+With UV-oil finished floors, water and other liquids left for prolonged periods without being wiped up may cause spotting, which is normal and will not be considered a product defect.
+Gloss reduction is not considered wear through and is not covered under this warranty. - Don't walk on your floor with stiletto-style heels, spiked shoes, or cleats as they may cause indentations in your floor. - Keep pet's nails trimmed to minimize finish scratches. - Rearrange area rugs and furniture periodically so the floor ages evenly.
+UV sunlight will soften the tone of different species of hardwood to varying degrees. - Protect your floor from direct sunlight.
 Use curtains and UV resistant film on large glass doors and windows.
 Over time natural and artificial light could discolor the floor. - Use a dolly when moving heavy furniture or appliances.
 But first, put down a sheet of quarter inch plywood or Masonite to protect the floor and help prevent denting.
 Carpet or cardboard is not adequate to prevent surface compression scratches.
 Never try to slide or roll heavy objects across the floor to avoid denting.